Correlating Cross-Iteration Noise for DP-SGD using Model Curvature: Evaluation Results

-We compare our method with \dpsgd and \ftrl on a canonical ML task --- classifying CIFAR-10 with (1) finetuning the last layer of an ImageNet-pretrained ResNet152, where the loss is convex, (2) fully finetuning a small CNN, whose loss is nonconvex, under a wide range of privacy budget $\epsilon$.
-For both settings, Hessian matrices are computable.
-The evaluation results are in~\Cref{tab:small-results}.
+\paragraph{Small Models} We compare our method with \dpsgd and \ftrl on CIFAR-10 classification with two models: (1) finetuning the last layer of an ImageNet-pretrained ResNet152, where the loss is convex, (2) fully finetuning a small CNN, whose loss is nonconvex.
+For both, we estimate the full $\upperH$ with the method from Section~\ref{sec:ub_dnn}.

-Across both learning setups (convex and non-convex losses) and across the full range of $\epsilon$ we tested, our method consistently outperformed \dpsgd and \ftrl.
-Notably, we observed a non-negligible improvement even in highly private regimes ($\epsilon$=1--2), where \ftrl could not achieve a notable improvement over \dpsgd.
-The original authors of \ftrl~\citep{bandmf} also observed that their method could not do much better than \dpsgd under a small $\epsilon$, reporting that the best band size was 1 (which makes $\mC = \mI$, where \ftrl coincides with \dpsgd).
-Our method, \techname, showed notable improvements even under a small $\epsilon$, finding a noise correlation matrix $\mC$ that is better than $\mI$.
-The result highlights the ability of our new objective, which better leverages the information from the network architecture.